podefr/sysinfo/README.md

 They are developed to be installed on separate machines, but to make things easier, they can be installed and executed on the same machine using `npm` scripts:

 1. `npm install` in this directory will recursively install `agent/`, `server/` and `web/` by pulling all the dependencies
-2. `npm run start-agent` in this directory will the agent on port `8000` by default.
+2. `npm run start-agent` in this directory will run the agent on port `8000` by default.
 This can be configured in the agent's configuration.
 3. `npm run start-server` in this directory will run the web server on port `8001`.
 This can be configured in the server's configuration.

-When both have started, you will be able to load your browser and navigate to `http://localhost:8001`
+4. `npm run start-webapp` in this directory will simply open your default browser on `http://localhost:8001`.
+Note that only Chrome Canary 51 was tested.
+ You can also manually navigate to `http://localhost:8001` in your favorite browser.

 ## Modules